saulrichardson/solstice/data/studies/study_report.md

 **Visual Evidence:**

-- **figure_p1_det_0_017.png**: Title and abstract of an article comparing recombinant and standard-dose influenza vaccines in adults under 65 years, including a sentence stating that trivalent recombinant influenza vaccines contain three times the amount of hemagglutinin protein as standard-dose egg-based vaccines.
-Evidence: “Trivalent recombinant influenza vaccines contain three times the amount of hemagglutinin protein as standard-dose egg-based vaccines.”
-The statement that recombinant influenza vaccines contain three times the amount of hemagglutinin protein compared to standard-dose vaccines supports the claim that Flublok (a recombinant vaccine) delivers 45 mcg per strain versus 15 mcg per strain in a standard-dose vaccine.
-Note: The image does not explicitly name Flublok or specify the 45 mcg and 15 mcg values; it only provides the 3-fold relationship.
+- **figure_p1_det_0_017.png**: The statement that recombinant influenza vaccines contain three times the amount of hemagglutinin protein compared to standard-dose vaccines supports the claim that Flublok (a recombinant vaccine) delivers 45 mcg per strain versus 15 mcg per strain in a standard-dose vaccine.

 #### Source: Liu_et_al.__2024_